Augustus401/Vending-machine/README.md

 # Vending-machine
-just a Vending machine for a project
+this vending machine is for my assessment on introduction to programming in the first semester